mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Imperial nobles are indeed places where matters are resolved.
-The court of a baron or even a marquis is a modest affair, if it even exists, but from the level of count upwards the courts of nobles become very important places where influence and favours are traded and issues resolved between representatives.
+The court of a baron or even a marquis is a modest affair, if it even exists, but from the level of count upwards the courts of nobles become very important places where influence and favors are traded and issues resolved between representatives.
 The usual practice is for worlds within a county (a count’s area of responsibility) to maintain representatives at the count’s court